Ibrahimgamal99/AOP/README.md

 ```

 The script will:
-1. Detect your OS and install prerequisites (git, wget, curl)
+1. Detect your OS and install git (if not already installed)
 2. Clone the repository (if not already present)
 3. Install nvm (Node Version Manager) and Node.js 24
 4. Install Python 3 and pip